 “Whew!
 Then why are you going?”
 Meredith asked.

-“We are going to learn who Jesus really is.
+“We are going to learn who God really is.
 And perhaps I’ll learn how to parent you munchkins or how to love Daddy better.
 Maybe I’ll find a grammy to lead me.
 And maybe you’ll make some new friends and learn about Jesus too.”

 Ryan squiggled his freckled nose and reached for the remote.
 Becca snatched it away.